Maximum weekly hours

 There is no requirement for an employer and employee to enter into an averaging arrangement.

-Under the general workplace protections provisions of the Fair Work Act 2009, it is unlawful for an employer to force (or try to force) an employee to make (or not make) an averaging arrangement.
+Under the general workplace protections provisions of the FW Act, it is unlawful for an employer to force (or try to force) an employee to make (or not to make) an averaging arrangement.
 Where identified, the Fair Work Ombudsman can initiate legal action against the employer.

 For more information on general protections, please see our Protections at work fact sheet.